piccard21/lara-basic/README.md

 php artisan make:controller ExampleController -r
 ```

-- you can also create the model in the command as well:
+- you can also create the model inside the command as well:
 ```
 php artisan make:controller ExampleController -r -m Example
 ```